gavinomarios/ROS-Tutorial-for-Starters-As-intuitive-as-it-gets/README.md

 ### 1.1 Installing and Configuring ROS
 📌 **Tutorial:** [Installing and Configuring Your ROS Environment](https://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

+**Description:**
+Install ROS on your machine whatever it is
+-set up environment variables
+-configure your workspace

-**Description:** Learn how to install ROS on your machine, set up environment variables, and configure your workspace.
-This ensures your system is ready to develop and run ROS packages.
+So your system is ready to develop and run ROS packages.

+ROS Packages: Self-contained and reusable modules

+Including:
+-Source code (Python/C++ nodes)
+-Configuration files
+-Launch files
+-Custom messages and services
+-Dependencies (other ROS packages)

 ---